 Providing a sort of “guide map” to where items are stored, and how they are used, will certainly help your guests to avoid wasting their family’s at-home movie night on a hunt for the remote control, or losing the perfect sunset while trying to figure out how to turn on the hot tub.

-What To Include In Your Digital Welcome Book
+What To Include In Your Digital Airbnb Guidebook

-- Your digital welcome book should lead with a welcome letter that sets the tone for the guest’s visit.
+- Your digital Airbnb guidebook should lead with a welcome letter that sets the tone for the guest’s visit.
 Be personable, friendly, and quite literally – welcoming.
 Let the guest know that you are happy to have them.

 - Instantly point your guest in the direction of the most critical information – contact details for yourself or your property manager and emergency services.